Andrew Bender

 James Biernacki

-James is currently the support staff assistant here at the Chez Veteran Center where he provides general office support such as answering calls and greeting/assisting those that come into the center.
+James currently serves as a Programming Assistant at the Chez Veterans Center, where he supports daily operations.
+His responsibilities include answering phones, assisting and welcoming visitors, as well as providing support for events and programs hosted at the Center.
 James is from Bloomingdale, Illinois and came to the University of Illinois to study Engineering Technology Management.
 After graduating high school, James joined the Army National Guard as a 92A which is an Automated Logistical Specialist.
 James claims that the Chez Veteran has opened the doors for many new opportunities that he may never have had.
 He believes that Chez Veteran Center allows him to give back to the Veteran community and those still currently serving.
 When asked how the work study program is helping him towards his future goals he stated, “my job as a support staff assistant allows me to interact with many different types of people, from students to war veterans, which helps prepare me for my future career paths.”

 Jacob Means

-Jacob is a programming assistant here at the Chez Veterans Center.
-Jacob is a native of Danville, IL and currently a sophmore majoring in Social Work.
+Jacob is a Programming Assistant at the Chez Veterans Center, where he fosters a supportive community for military-connected students.
+His role includes program development, community outreach, and case management.
+He builds a sense of belonging through events, serves as a resource liaison, and tailors programs to meet students’ unique needs.
+He also assists with daily operations, including phone support, greeting visitors, and event coordination.
+Jacob is a native of Danville, IL and currently majoring in Social Work.
 Jacob is also a resident at the Chez and says that not only the Chez but also the work study program has helped give him a sense of being.
 He feels the sense of community the center gives him is something every military connected student is looking for.
 The work study program benefits Jacob by allowing him to focus on his studies and work at the same time.
 He says that this is a blessing to him and his studies.
 One fun fact about Jacob is that he has a pitbull named Jasper!